Rud356/Quadrant/Docs.md

 # Routes

+This API is based on json format

+## Fine requests

-This API is based on json format## Fine requestsAll fine requests response can be found inside of `response` fieldLater will be added info about what websockets responses you should await204 in context of app isn't an error so you should not count it as one too## ErrorsAll fails will tell you a bit more about what happened in `description` field
+All fine requests response can be found inside of `response` field

+Later will be added info about what websockets responses you should await

+204 in context of app isn't an error so you should not count it as one too

+## Errors

+All fails will tell you a bit more about what happened in `description` field

 ## [Bot_managment](docs/Bot_managment.md)